 In addition to these countries, 80 higher-income economies, which will pay for the vaccines from their own public finance budgets, have submitted expressions of interest.
 South Africa falls into this category, along with other emerging economies such as Botswana, Brazil, Chile and Mauritius.
 But there are also much wealthier countries — such as Finland, Canada, Norway, the United Arab Emirates and New Zealand — who have indicated they would like to sign up.

-High-income nations can, however, only be part of the AMC if their participation is approved by Gavi’s board — accepted countries will receive their contracts 18 September.
+High-income nations can, however, only be part of COVAX if their participation is approved by Gavi’s board — accepted countries will receive their contracts 18 September.

 So, if COVAX won’t help South Africa to pay for COVID-19 vaccines, what would the country get from the deal?

-Mainly, South Africa would be able to use the mechanism to buy and procure COVID-19 vaccines at the cheaper prices Gavi has negotiated — but the country would have to allow COVAX to procure and buy the vaccines on its behalf.
+Mainly, South Africa would be able to use the mechanism to buy and procure COVID-19 vaccines — but the country would have to allow COVAX to procure and buy the vaccines on its behalf.
 COVAX requires self-financing participants to enter into binding commitments that require them to make upfront payments, the first of which would be due by 9 October.